-The headteacher may call you in for a meeting to discuss the issue outcome, possible solutions, or to explain what has or will happen as a result of your complaint.
-The headteacher will keep a record of all interactions with you and other staff, meetings and decisions made in reference to your complaint.
+The headteacher may call you in for a meeting to discuss the issue outcome and possible solutions or to explain what has or will happen as a result of your complaint.
+The school will record all or most interactions with you and other staff, meetings and decisions made regarding your complaint.